ka9q/ka9q-radio/docs/ka9q-radio.md

 Transform (FFT), which processes incoming sample data in blocks.
 This parameter sets that block size in milliseconds.
-The default of 20 ms (50 Hz) seems to be a good balance between efficiency, signal latency and kernel scheduling.
+The default of 20 ms (50 Hz) seems to be a good balance between efficiency, signal I/O delay and kernel scheduling.
 I generally use only block times supported by the Opus codec to ease transcoding the PCM output of *radiod* to Opus by the *opusd* daemon; this is optional.